HelloBro89/RS_School_Course_NodeJS2021/README.md

 After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
-For more information about OpenAPI/Swagger please visit https://swagger.io/.

 ## Testing